AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-import-export.md

 ## Import metadata {#import-metadata}

 The metadata import is asynchronous and does not impede the system performance.
-Simultaneous update of the metadata for multiple assets can be resource-intensive because of XMP writeback activity if workflow flag is checked.
-Plan such an import during lean server usage so that performance for other users is not impacted.
+Simultaneous update of the metadata for multiple assets can possibly be resource-intensive because of XMP writeback activity using asset microservices.
+Adobe recommends that you plan any bulk operations during lean server usage so that performance for other users is not impacted.

 >[!NOTE]
 >